How Maslow’s Hierarchy of Needs can help you recession-proof your business

 Now we’re at the third rung of our needs ladder – giving and receiving love, making friends, community, a sense of belonging.

-You know all the social networking sites – Facebook, Twitter, Pinterest, Google+, MySpace and so on… these are all catering to third rung needs.
+You know all the social media sites – Facebook, Instagram, YouTube, WhatsApp, and so on… these are all catering to third rung needs.
 You can see how urgent a need this is right now, too, from the immense popularity of these sites.

 If you’re a speaker and workshop presenter, you could also be teaching presentation skills in your class on making YouTube videos.
 If you’re an energy worker, you could be teaching people how to project their energy in these videos… which chakras to clear and which ones to energize.
 If you’re a writer, you can help people write their scripts.
-The whole idea is helping people not feel like a fish out of water – out of their element – insecure – while they’re learning the ropes of these new media.
+The whole idea is helping people not feel like a fish out of water – out of their element – insecure – while they’re learning the ropes of the newest must-belong social media.
 You don’t want them to drop down to rung two while you’re teaching them something related to rung three, in other words.

 RUNG 4: